-As it is rated down to 30 degrees Fahrenheit, the NEMO Disco 30 is a moderately warm bag rated for mild nights.
+As it’s rated down to 30 degrees Fahrenheit, the ND 30 is a moderately warm bag rated for mild nights.

-However, because this bag features so much extra room in the torso and leg areas, I found that I was able to sleep in several layers of clothing without feeling restricted.
-Because of this, the NEMO Disco 30 may be suited for even colder nights than advertised.
+Because this bag features so much extra room in the torso and leg areas, I found that I could sleep in several layers of clothing without feeling restricted.
+Thus, this may be suited for even colder nights than advertised.

 Thankfully, I didn’t feel that the bag was overly large either, which would otherwise create cold spots.

 The Nikwax down insulation of the bag is hydrophobic, meaning it repels water.
-It is advertised to be free of fluorocarbons often found in waterproofing and is said to be 50 times more water-resistant than untreated down.
-It is rated for 16 hours of water exposure while still retaining insulation.
+It’s advertised to be free of fluorocarbons often found in waterproofing and is said to be 50 times more water-resistant than untreated down.
+It’s rated for 16 hours of water exposure while still retaining insulation.

-Further, the draft collar near the neck folded like a blanket and helped me to feel extra warm but not overly so.
+The draft collar near the neck (NEMO’s Blanket Fold) folded like a blanket and helped me to feel extra warm but not overly so.
 It made the whole sleeping bag feel cozier.

-The nifty Thermo Gills on the NEMO Disco 30 can be used to better moderate your temperature inside the bag.
-When unzipped, the Thermo Gills will release heat from the bag if it becomes too warm without exposing you to the colder outside temperatures.
+The nifty Thermo Gills on the ND 30 can be used, allowing superior temperature control inside the bag.
+The Thermo Gills will release warm air from the bag without exposing you to the cold air when unzipped.

-The spoon-shaped NEMO Disco 30 promises to offer ample space at your elbows and knees, so the bag can adapt to fit your sleeping style more easily.
+The NEMO Disco’s unique spoon-shape promises to offer ample space at your elbows and knees, so the bag can adapt to fit your sleeping style more easily.
 The Disco 30 was built to fit those who don’t sleep on their backs with straightened arms and legs “like mummies.”

-I found the NEMO Disco 30 to be extremely comfortable, especially as I tend to move around a lot in my sleep.
-I am truly a back sleeper, side sleeper, and stomach sleeper all rolled into one.
-I never felt that the NEMO Disco 30 was constricting or restricting my movement, and I was able to sleep pretty soundly all through the night.
+I found this extremely comfortable, especially as I tend to move around a lot in my sleep.
+I am truly a back sleeper, side sleeper, and stomach sleeper, and all rolled into one.
+I never felt that the ND 30 was constricting or restricting my movement, and I was able to sleep pretty soundly all through the night.

-These images below are a demonstration of how the NEMO Disco 30 is roomy enough for various sleeping styles.
+These images below are a demonstration of how ND30 is roomy enough for various sleeping styles.

-I also appreciated the foot box of the Disco 30.
-It is waterproof but also ventilated and prevents condensation from building up, making sure that my feet were never sweaty or too hot while keeping my toes warm.
+I also appreciated the foot box of this bag.
+It’s waterproof but also ventilated and prevents condensation from building up, ensuring that my feet stay warm and never sweaty or too hot.

 Total Weight and Packed Size

-The long version of the NEMO Disco 30 weighs 2 pounds 5 ounces, while the regular size weighs 2 pounds 4 ounces.
-I felt that the bag was not too heavy for backpacking throughout the day, although it is slightly heavier than some other sleeping bags I’ve tried, such as the Marmot Phase 30.
+The long version of the ND 30 weighs 2 pounds 5 ounces, while the regular size weighs 2 pounds 4 ounces.
+I felt that the bag was not too heavy for backpacking throughout the day, although it’s slightly heavier than other sleeping bags I’ve tried, such as the Marmot Phase 30.

-For storage, the NEMO Disco 30 features a stuff sack made of high-quality cotton.
+For storage, the ND 30 features a stuff sack made of high-quality cotton.
 It stuffs into a pack size of 17 x 9 inches, which is moderately sized but might not fit in all backpacks.

-When packed, the NEMO Disco 30 felt very loose rather than compact, and I found that the bag was difficult to compress into a smaller size.
-This might make it somewhat of a challenge to fit the Disco 30 into smaller backpacks.
-You should definitely troubleshoot the NEMO Disco 30 with your pack of choice to make sure they are compatible.
+When packed, this bag felt very loose rather than compact, and it was difficult to compress into a smaller size.
+This might make it somewhat of a challenge to fit it into smaller backpacks.
+You should troubleshoot this with your pack of choice to make sure they are compatible.

 The NEMO Disco 30 is versatile in both shape and temperature range.

-While the spoon shape is accommodating for side, stomach, and back sleepers, the down insulation keeps you warm while the Thermo Gills and full zippered body allow for ventilation and airflow if you get too warm.
-This makes the bag versatile enough that it can be comfortably used in moderately cold or moderately warm seasons.
+While the spoon shape accommodates side, stomach, and back sleepers, the down insulation keeps you warm, while the Thermo Gills and full zippered body allow for ventilation and airflow if you get too warm.
+This makes the bag versatile enough that it can be comfortably used in three seasons.

 Features & Design

-Along with its comfort and versatility, the NEMO Disco 30 has several features that make it a stand-out in its category.
+Along with its comfort and versatility, the NEMO Disco 30 has several features that make it stand out in its category.
 There is a built-in pillow pocket, where you have space to stuff a shirt or soft jacket and create your own pillow underneath your head.

-Along the side of the bag, there is also a stash pocket with a zipper, so you can store your keys or other small necessities for easier, safe access.
+Along the side of the bag, there is also a stash pocket with a zipper so that you can store your keys or other small necessities for easier, safe access.

 There is almost nothing more frustrating than trying to zip or unzip your sleeping bag when the zipper snags and gets caught on its own fabric.
-I found that this wasn’t an issue with the NEMO Disco 30, as it features a high-quality YKK zipper with an integrated snag guard.
+I found that this wasn’t an issue with this bag, as it features a high-quality YKK zipper with an integrated snag guard.
 The bag seemed to always zip and unzip very quickly and smoothly with no catch.

 The shell, made of 30-denier ripstop nylon, felt durable, and I didn’t experience any rips or holes while backpacking with the bag or sleeping in it.